noahehall/theBookOfNoah/linux/docker/docker.md

 # best practices
   - use busyboxy or alpine or scratch for base images

-  - docker generally runs as the root user on your system
+  - dont run docker as the root user on your system
     - eliminate this by
       - creating a `docker` group
       - setting that group as the owner of the docker socket